Hilary Richardson – Principal Investigator

 Despite growing up just outside of Michigan State University’s campus, I did not consider a career in academia until I myself went to college.
 As a college sophomore, I decided to no longer pursue a career as a medical doctor.
 I did not know what I wanted to do instead, so I threw myself into various activities that interested me.
 I re-started Spanish courses, organized events for a student mentorship program, and took up a position as a research assistant in a brain and cognitive development lab.
 Over time, I found myself devoting more and more time to the lab.
 I loved the (however optimistic) possibility of learning something genuinely new.
 I loved how seemingly simple experiments could speak to deep debates about the human mind.
 There is a lot of room for improvement in academia, but I have never seriously looked back.

 In addition to aspiring to conduct rigorous, transparent research, I strive to be a supportive mentor and an inspiring teacher.
-Outside of my life as an academic, I enjoy spending time with my husband and daughter, being outside, and reading (mostly fiction).
+Outside of my life as an academic, I enjoy spending time with my husband, daughter, and son, being outside, and reading (mostly fiction).

 Naiti Bhatt* – PhD student